 - Time Limits/Tests: the importance of deadlines and timed tests can put a lot of pressure on a child.
 They might be so worried about the passage of time and answering as many questions as possible that they forget concepts they know and have practiced at home.
 Because the tests results have direct influence on grades, their fear of failure is confirmed.

-- Public embarrassment: If a student has been embarrassed or scolded because of a mathematic error in the past they might associate that negative outcome with math.
+- Public embarrassment: If a student has been embarrassed or scolded because of a mathematical error in the past they might associate that negative outcome with math.
 If it happened many times, they might not be able to recall a positive outcome of math and will only look at math with fear because of their “public” failure.

 - Outside Influence: Children pick up on everything.
 If they see that their teacher or parent has a negative attitude about math they will be convinced that math is not something to look forward too and will start to dread doing math.